Official website of Jamia Millia Islamia University hacked

 The official website of Jamia Millia Islamia- central university in Delhi has been hacked.
 The cyber attack came to heed late midnight on Tuesday.
-On visiting the website of Jamia (http://jmi.ac.in), the users are shown a webpage with a message reading “Happy birthday Pooja”.
+On visiting the website of Jamia (http://jmi.ac.in), the users are shown a web-page with a message reading, “Happy birthday Pooja”.
+It has now been restored.

 No person or group has so far claimed the responsibility for the attack.
 The university officials are yet to comments on the hacking incident.